Thomahawkuru/VarjoGazeDetector/Readme.md

                 varjo_gaze_output_XX-XX-XXXX.csv

 The detection results are saved in a 'detection' folder in each trial folder.
-Detection and their measures are saved as fixations.csv, saccades.csv, persuits.csv and blinks.csv
+Detection and their measures are saved as fixations.csv, saccades.csv, pursuits.csv and blinks.csv

 # How to use
 Make sure the right packages are installed in your environment: